-This part of the Jasper County, South Carolina comprehensive annual financial report presents detailed information as a context for understanding what the information in the financial statements, notes disclosure, and required supplementary information says about the County's overall financial health.
+This part of the Jasper County, South Carolina annual comprehensive financial report presents detailed information as a context for understanding what the information in the financial statements, notes disclosure, and required supplementary information says about the County's overall financial health.

-Contents Page Financial Trends These schedules contain trend information to help the reader understan how the County's financial performance and well-being have changed ove time.
-Revenue Capacity These schedules contain information to help the reader assess the factor affecting the County's ability to generate its property and sales taxes.
-84-87 's Debt Capacity These schedules present information to help the reader assess th affordability of the County's current levels of outstanding debt and th County's ability to issue additional debt in the future.
-Demographic and Economic Information These schedules offer demographic and economic indicators to help th reader understand the environment within which the County's financia activities take place and to help comparisons over time and with othe governments. al Operating Information These schedules contain information about the County's operations an resources to help the reader understand how the County's financia information relates to the services the County provides and the activities performs. al
+Contents Page Financial Trends These schedules contain trend information to help the reader understand how the County's financial performance and well-being have changed over time.
+79-82 Revenue Capacity These schedules contain information to help the reader assess the factors affecting the County's ability to generate its property and sales taxes.
+83-86 Debt Capacity These schedules present information to help the reader assess the affordability of the County's current levels of outstanding debt and the County's ability to issue additional debt in the future.
+87-91 Demographic and Economic Information These schedules offer demographic and economic indicators to help the reader understand the environment within which the County's financial activities take place and to help comparisons over time and with other governments.
+92-93 Operating Information These schedules contain information about the County's operations and resources to help the reader understand how the County's financial information relates to the services the County provides and the activities it performs.
+94-96

-Sources: Unless otherwise noted, the information in these schedules is derived from the comprehensive annual financial reports for the relevant year.
+Sources: Unless otherwise noted, the information in these schedules is derived from the annual comprehensive financial reports for the relevant year.